amarahuntington/FinalPortfolio/README.md

 # Final Portfolio
 Welcome to my portfolio!

-This collection of samples display the coding experience that I've gained from participation in the Neural Data Science course offered by Dalhousie University.
+The following collection of samples display the coding experience that I've gained through participation in the Neural Data Science course offered by Dalhousie University .
-In context of my completion of this course, these the following examples are the result of the acheivement of course learning outcomes.

 ### Data Cleaning